alphagov/styleguides/ruby.md

-    Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - it this code really readable and can't the blocks contents be extracted into nifty methods.
+    Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - it this code really readable and can’t the blocks contents be extracted into nifty methods.

 -   Avoid `return` where not required.